fatimabazroun/SWE363-TEAM19/README.md

 Project title and description.

-Setup and installation instructions. important Note: we bulit our website for desktops in mind Not laptops
+Setup and installation instructions. important Note: we bulit it for both moblie and desktop

 Usage instructions and examples.